 To begin with, people who are at the highest risk of severe illness or death due to COVID-19 will be prioritised.
-In the first phase of the vaccination programme, the priority groups are as follows:
+In Phase 1 of the vaccination programme, the priority groups are as follows:

 - Staff and residents of care homes for older people